tcltk/tcllib/embedded/md/tcllib/files/modules/cmdline/cmdline.md

             try {
+                array set params [::cmdline::getoptions argv $options $usage]

+    	    # Note: argv is modified now.
+The recognized options are
+    	    # removed from it, leaving the non-option arguments behind.
-                array set params [::cmdline::getoptions argv $options $usage] } trap {CMDLINE USAGE} {msg o} {
+            } trap {CMDLINE USAGE} {msg o} {
                 # Trap the usage signal, print the message, and exit the application.
                 # Note: Other errors are not caught and passed through to higher levels!